kuehbiko/king_county_house_sales/README.md

 The King County House Sales dataset is taken from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
 The tags on this dataset mark it as a cleaned dataset.
 However, let's do a cursory check to fully ensure that we are working with data that is free of null values and errors.

 ## The Dashboard
-I will briefly describe the process of creating this dashboard before describing the key takeaways from this project.
+I will briefly describe the process of creating this dashboard before convering the key takeaways from this project.

 ### Sheet 1: Line Chart of Daily Average House Prices